Quick overview:

 How to protect yourself against malware and viruses

 Almost all of us have sensitive data on our devices that needs to be protected, whether it's confidential information from work or online banking data.
-It is therefore of crucial importance, Hackers and cybercriminals not to allow them to penetrate our computers.
-Here are some precautions that users can take for this purpose:
+Therefore, it is crucial not to allow hackers and cybercriminals to infiltrate our computers.
+Here are some precautions users can take to this end:

 Use up-to-date anti-malware software